zeromq/netmq/docs/introduction.md

 Both the sending and receive methods are blocking, for the receive it is simple, if there are no messages the method will block, for sending it is more complicated and depends on the socket type.
 In request socket type if the high watermark is reached or no peer is connected the method will block.

-You can however call receive or send with the DontWait flag to avoid the waiting, make sure to wrap the send or receive with try and catch the AgainException, like so:
+You can however call receive or send with the <code>DontWait</code> flag to avoid the waiting, make sure to wrap the send or receive with try and catch the <code>AgainException</code>, like so:

     try
     {